gauravmore-bd/reloomate-api/README.md

 ## 📦 Postman Collection

 A Postman collection is available to test all endpoints easily.
+Make sure to use this base URL: [https://reloomate-api.onrender.com](https://reloomate-api.onrender.com)
 > You can import `RelooMate.postman_collection.json` from the root directory.

 ---